thepierrre/accessible-checkout-flow/README.md

 * Keyboard navigation support
 * Custom components with ARIA labels and roles
 * Focus management and form validation designed with screen readers in mind

-Minimal reliance on accessibility libraries — most features are implemented manually to deepen my understanding.
+* Most features are implemented manually to deepen my understanding.

 ### Tech Stack